 during an office or hospital visit.

-A number of surgical methods may be
+A number of surgical methods

 used to remove